SpecialtySalesLLC/brx-publisher/readme.md

 ## Create new Thing and certificates
 - Log into AWS console and make sure to access AWS IoT dashboard in Ohio region
 - Select Manage menu option, then click Things in the sub menu.
 Choose create things
-- Choose Create a single thing
+- Choose Create a single thing then click Next
+- Specify Thing name and Thing type
+- Expand searchable thing attributes then add new attributes:
+  - set attribute key to macAddress
+  - set attribute value to the value of the MAC Address of the device
-- Specify Thing properties and choose No shadow then click Next
+- Choose No shadow then click Next
 - Choose Auto-generate a new certificate then Click Next
 - In the policies page, choose Brx-Iot-Policy then click on Create thing
 - Make sure to Download: